justinyuchi/Hedge_Funds_Portfolio_Optimization/README.md

     - Download recent portfolio weights in each stock (ex.
 OpenPosition_11_29_2023.csv).
     - Use API and web scraping to collect information related to each stock (such as sector classification).
     - Creating a data frame by merging the information from the previous two steps, generating:
-        - Portfolio_betas.csv: Stock symbols, company names, shares held, trading currency, latest trading price, purchase price, factor coefficients
+        - Portfolio_betas.csv: Stock symbols, company names, shares held, trading currency, latest trading price, purchase price, factor coefficients.
-        - Portfolio_residuals.csv: Daily factor model residuals for 99 companies from 2021/12/06 to 2023/10/30
+        - Portfolio_residuals.csv: Daily factor model residuals for 99 companies from 2021/12/06 to 2023/10/30.

     **Data Sources:**
         - CQA challenge UCSD Team 1 portfolio